aurarius1/FidoDbus-MasterProjekt/README.md

 - Cargo & Rust - v1.76.0
 - kdialog v21.12.3

-The remaining dependencies to build (like the xdg-credentials-portal/libwebauthn from this project) will be cloned by the install / setup script contained in the repository.
+The remaining dependencies to build (like the xdg-credentials-portal/libwebauthn from this project) will be cloned by the install script contained in the repository.
 The install script will first call the build script, building the server executable (and therefore cloning the xdg-credentials-portal and all the other automatable dependencies) and then create all the needed files.

 If you are not interested in what exactly is implemented and how it was done, skip to [usage](#usage).